Running Tests With a Pipeline Script

 appPath

-String.
 The absolute or workspace relative path to the app executable (.apk or .ipa) that should be uploaded and targeted in this test run.
 For example, /path/to/app.ipa.
 Default value: the latest app uploaded for this project.

 cloudUrl

-String.
 The BitBar Cloud URL this run should target.
 For example, https://cloud.bitbar.com.
 The default value: the cloud URL that was specified in the Jenkins /config page BitBar Cloud section.
+Ensure that you also specify credentialsId if you specify this option.

 credentialsId

-String.
 The login credentials ID for the BitBar Cloud.
-The ID that you specified for your Username and password credentials (the guide on how to do this is above).
+The ID that you specified for your Username and password credentials (the instructions on how to accomplish this are located here).
 For example, my~bitbar~cloud~credentials~01.
-The default value: use the credentials (email/password) that were specified in the Jenkins /config page BitBar Cloud section.

 dataPath

-String.
 The absolute or workspace-relative path to a .zip file that your test uses as additional data during a run.
 For example, /path/to/extra~data.zip.
+Do not use an additional data package.

 deviceGroupId